-NRS 225 -Professional Nursing Role IAI: None
+NRS 225 - Professional Nursing Role IAI: None

-1.2 This course focuses on the entry into professional nursing practice and role transition.
+This course focuses on the entry into professional nursing practice and role transition.
 Emphasis is on ethical-legal issues in professional practice, political-economic issues in the delivery of healthcare and the nurse's role in management of care for the client system.
+(Fall 2018 - Fourth semester Nursing students only.)

 Prerequisite: NRS 221, 223, 226, 228 or Dean consent.
-Credit: 2 semester hours